Skip to Main Content

 Your care team will work with you to know if your child has a good chance of staying awake.

-Questions your care team will consider include:
+Questions we will consider include:

 • What is your child’s age?